SECOND YEAR RUSSIAN-RUS 201, 202, 203

 Free time activity verbs:

--Listen to this conversation about free time activities at Hello-World.
+-Listen to this dialogue on free time activities from "Beginner's Russian."

 -Learn about t.v. and movies in Russian in this video from chapter 5, Golosa, book 2.